intui/underfloorheating/README.md

 EN:
-Using the cloud and ioT to create a connected smart heating system for underfloor heating systems More details coming soon.
+Using the cloud and ioT to create a connected smart heating system for underfloor heating systems.

+More details coming soon.